401-advanced-javascript-Nawal/data-structures-and-algorithms/README.md

 - used class and constructor format , while loop

 ## API
-- insert : append new node into linked list
+- insert : Create new Node and add it at first
 - includes : find certain node
 - to string : convert all list items to string
+- insertBefore : Insert Node before another Node
+- insertAfter : Insert node after given value
+- Append : add new node to the end of the list